Thousands flock to see dwarf cow in Bangladesh

-CHARIGRAM, BANGLADESH (AFP) - Thousands of people are defying a nationwide coronavirus lockdown in Bangladesh to see Rani, a 51cm-tall cow whose owners claim it is the world's smallest.
+CHARIGRAM (Bangladesh) • Thousands of people are defying a nationwide coronavirus lockdown in Bangladesh to see Rani, a 51cm tall cow, with its owners claiming it is the world's smallest.

-The 23-month-old dwarf cow has become a media star with scores of newspapers and television stations throwing the spotlight on the tiny bovine at a farm near Dhaka.
+The 23-month-old dwarf cow has become a media star with scores of newspapers and TV stations throwing the spotlight on the tiny bovine at a farm near Dhaka.

-Pictures of Rani on social media platforms have set off a tourist frenzy.

 "I have never seen anything like this in my life.
 Never," said Ms Rina Begum, 30, who came from a neighbouring town.